jan-swiecki/node-autowire/README.md

 * Auto discovery inside project folders (recursively)
 * Auto instantiation of classes (configurable)
+* Auto convert dash-case into camelCase, so e.g. we can with zero config inject `node-uuid` as `nodeUuid`.
+Maybe add auto discovery with partial matching, so `uuid` will match?
+* Somehow allow having same file names in different folders.
+Proposition: create namespaces as folders (and manually configurable namespaces).
+(Non?)-problem: variable names don't have `/` character.
 * Write tests per module (e.g. tests for `ModuleFinder`)

 ## License